Jacob Meyers Player Props: Astros vs. Phillies

 Jacob Meyers At The Plate

+- In 50.0% of his 22 games this season, Meyers has picked up at least one hit.
+He's also had five multi-hit games.

-- He has homered in one of 21 games, and in 1.6% of his plate appearances.
+- He has gone deep in one of 22 games, and in 1.5% of his plate appearances.

-- Meyers has driven in a run in four games this season (19.0%), including two games with multiple runs batted in.
+- Meyers has driven in a run in four games this year (18.2%), including two games with multiple runs batted in.

-- In four of 21 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this year (18.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.